highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

 3. Click "Yes" to save the avatar you're currently wearing or click "No" if not
 4. Follow along with the other tabs below to understand what's happening

+## App Layout

+App data is organized in config.js.

+## Tablet UI

+This app utilizes Vue.js, a Javascript framework, to help create and reuse components.

+We will not focus too deeply on the tablet app side.
+Much of it deals with how Vue operates.
+If anything is too confusing here, the [Vue.JS documentation](https://vuejs.org/v2/guide/) is fantastic.
+Hopefully, this gives you an idea of how to use Vue in conjunction with HIFI.

+The updateUI() function handles updating the tablet app view with new data handled in dynamicData.

 ## Material tab

 Click on the preset buttons to create a material entity or choose from the drop down menu to select "shadeless" or "hifi-pbr" to start with small material property adjustments (See method *updateMaterial()* in avatarCustomization101.js [avatarCustomization101.js](appResources/appData/resources/avatarCustomization101.js)).